-June 2022: Updates for auto-generation of Final Supplementary Declaration as the last step on TSS simplified journey and addition of an appendix listing all scenarios supported on the TSS simplified journey.
+June 2022: Updates for auto-generation of Final Supplementary Declaration as the last step on TSS Simplified Procedure and addition of an appendix listing all scenarios supported on the TSS Simplified Procedure.

-April 2022: Addition of new section on claims for over and underpayments and TSS simplified journey visual.
+April 2022: Addition of new section on claims for over and underpayments and TSS Simplified Procedure visual.

-February 2022: Updates for special procedures on the TSS simplified journey.
+February 2022: Updates for special procedures on the TSS Simplified Procedure.